MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

     **Note**: You have two options when choosing a WebSlate prefab: **WebSlate**, which is a simple design with no extra components, and **WebSlateFramed**, which has a stylized frame and extra features.

-    Our WebSlate is now in the scene, but it doesn't have the size, position or rotation we want.
+    Our WebSlate is now in the scene, but it doesn't have the size, position or rotation we want. (**Tip**: If your WebSlate looks dark blue, you're looking at its back, not its screen!)

     ![A screenshot of a computer Description ](../../../media/mesh-201/016-slate-wrong-size-and-location.png)